Installing EPICpy (and EpicCoder rule editor)

 IMPORTANT: If you just installed EPICpy

-and epiccoder
+and EpicCoder

 , then you have the latest version.
-However, if you installed EPICpy or epiccoder on your own machine during a previous session, you want to make sure you check for updates before running these tools.
+However, if you installed EPICpy or EpicCoder on your own machine during a previous session, you want to make sure you check for updates before running these tools.

 uv tool upgrade EPICpy epiccoder